Child Support and College Costs

 Finally, the court took into consideration that there were younger siblings who would probably go to college and whether that would factor into the analysis of the contributions the parents make toward the education of the eldest child.
 The court held that although this factor was not specifically addressed in the Newburgh decision, it was an equitable factor that should be considered.
 When there are younger siblings who will likely go to college who are close in age to the eldest child, the court should also consider that parents will eventually be expected to contribute to the younger siblings’ educations.
 In so doing, the court determined how much the parents could afford to pay per year and then allocated that amount between the three children.
 The court acknowledged that the funds so divided may not be enough to pay the full tuition for any of the children, but the allocation was fair and reasonable assistance to subsidize the children’s college costs.
 Considering this factor may also prevent future applications to the court when the younger siblings are preparing to go off to college.Conclusions

 Parents’ contribution to college costs in New Jersey is based on a fact-intensive inquiry and will be handled on a case by case basis.
 Many of the parents in the cases discussed above may have avoided costly litigation by examining all of the facts ahead of time and providing the framework for how contributions will be made up front in the marital settlement agreement.
 Peter Van Aulen is an attorney experienced in drafting comprehensive marital settlement agreements.
-You can contact the Law Offices of Peter Van Aulen at 201-845-7400 for a free consultation.
+You can contact the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.